Please note, this guide is a work in progress and will be improved upon overtime.

 Guildwars 1 has always had a steep learning curve.
 Whether you’re a new player or a returning player, there is always something to learn and different areas of game to improve on and master.
 This Guildwars 1 Guide aims to help this process.

 The simplicity of the games design and mechanics can be deceiving and what creates the appearance of ease eg only having eight skills, is precisely the thing that add to its complexity.

 Gaining a level 20 character is quite easy and straightforward regardless of the chosen campaign.
 However, acquiring the desired skills, builds, areas, items and heroes.
 That is often the real challenge of the game.

 You will often find that to obtain what you desire, you need to plan ahead.
 Have multiple characters and access to all the games content to have an optimum setup and the luxury of choice for build changes.

 Choosing The Right Campaign

 Choosing a campaigns can be difficult at times.
 Prophecies being the oldest and largest campaign offers the players the least support and the hardest to level in.
 However, some would highly recommend it as a good starting point and the best campaign to learn in and develop your skills.
 Furthermore, it allows players to gain a great deal of the core skills in the process.
-If they choose to do the skill quests, that is.
-And hey, it also has the magical pre-searing.
+And has the magical pre-searing.

 Factions, is the quickest to level in and often a favourite for alts.
 Players are given access to Kaining City very early on and this means max level armor, skills trainers and the starter quests to other campaigns such as Nightfall and EoTN for heroes.
 Not to mention the only campaign to offer Kurzick vs Luxon related PvP and faction farming content.